 All children age two and older will require a ticket.
 Children under the age of two must sit on an adult’s lap.
 Children who create a disturbance must be taken out of the theater area immediately.
 We not recommend bringing children who may not enjoy sitting still and being silent during the performance.

 All promotional codes must be redeemed online through www.sundanceresort.com.

 Can I bring a chair to sit on the lawn?

-Chairs are not permitted on the lawn.
-Individuals who would like a back rest must purchase a bench seat.
+Lawn chairs are not permitted on the lawn.
+Individuals who would like a back rest must purchase a bench seat or bring a beach chair that doesn't exceed 24" in total height from the ground up.
 Blankets are permitted and recommended for all lawn seating.